goldquality/easy-test-suite-php/README.md

 # Easy Test Suite

-___
+**Snapshot testing** allows developers to ensure their application's output remains consistent across updates and refactoring, enhancing test coverage and reliability with **minimal effort**.

+Provides the `assertSnapshot()` method:
+- Automatically create a JSON file with the response content during the first test run.
+- Compare the response against the saved snapshot in subsequent test runs.

 ## Benefits

 - **Speed:** Quickly create tests without manually managing output assertions.
 - **Flexibility:** Combine with another asserts, like `assertDatabaseHas`, `assertQueue`, `assertCookie` and others.
 - **Consistency:** Automatically verifies outputs against previously captured snapshots, reducing human error.
 - **Framework Agnostic:** Compatible with popular frameworks like Symfony, Laravel, Yii.
 Making it versatile for any project setup.

-Snapshot testing allows developers to ensure their application's output remains consistent across updates and refactoring, enhancing test coverage and reliability with minimal effort.

 ___

-The `SnapshotAssertTrait` provides the `assertSnapshot()` method:
-- Automatically create a JSON file with the response content during the first test run.
-- Compare the response against the saved snapshot in subsequent test runs.

 ## Installation